 - Avoid abrupt starting and braking when the cup holder is being used to prevent spilling the drink.
-If the liquid is hot, it can scald you or your passenger. - The cup holder should not be used while driving in order that full attention may be given to the driving operation.
+If the liquid is hot, it can scald you or your passenger. - Use only soft cups in the cup holder.
+Hard objects can injure you in an accident.